microsoft/ticl/README.md

 Both the architecture and the code is based on the [TabPFN](https://github.com/automl/TabPFN) by the [Freiburg AutoML group](https://www.automl.org/).

 This is a research prototype, shared for research use, and not meant for real-world applications.
-Responsibility for using the models contained in this repository, as well monitoring and assessing potential impact of the models relies with the user of the code.
+Responsibility for using the models contained in this repository, as well monitoring and assessing potential impact of the models lies with the user of the code.

 ## Installation